dudi709/BeyondGLORY/README.md

 # ✨BeyondGLORY: Global Graph-Enhanced Personalized News Recommendations
 This repository enhances the GLORY method introduced in [_Going Beyond Local: Global Graph-Enhanced Personalized News Recommendations_](https://arxiv.org/pdf/2307.06576.pdf) (RecSys 2023) by upgrading its loss function and prediction component.
 Our modifications aim to optimize performance, achieving improvements in certain cases and closely matching the original results in others.
+You can find our paper for the enhancements in the [following link](https://github.com/dudi709/BeyondGLORY/blob/main/BeyondGLORY%20Global%20Graph-Enhanced%20Personalized%20News%20Recommendations.pdf).

 <p align="center">
   <img src="glory.jpg" alt="Glory Model Illustration" width="600" />